SparrowFabrications/sparrowfabrications.github.io/diana-adapter.md

 - [Diana F+ and Diana+ Cameras](diana-f+-adapter)
 - [Diana Instant Square](diana-instant-square-adapter)

-It is not compatible with the Diana Baby or Diana Mini.
+It is not compatible with the Lomography range of new Diana models such as the Diana+, Diana F+, Diana Instant Square, Diana Baby or Diana Mini.

 ### Manufacturing
 3D printed in PETG, finished and posted from the United Kingdom.
 I chose PETG as it is a strong material and the design, although it looks delicate, it is robust.